 The vendor doesn’t have to share with their customers what analytical models they tried and which ones were recognized the best.
 The same applies to the architecture of the data analytics solution or a deep neural network, the hyperparameters and configurations.
 In a word, the vendor has the right to leave all the technicalities behind the scenes (unless otherwise specified in the agreement).

-Below, we’ll briefly describe the essential aspects that should be covered in a contract with your outsourcing vendor.
+Below, I’ll briefly describe the essential aspects that should be covered in a contract with your outsourcing vendor.

 Key performance indicators and service level objectives

-With wisely chosen KPIs and well-defined SLOs (service level objectives used to evaluate the vendor’s performance), a company can clearly express their objectives and set the direction for their outsourcing partner, as well as exercise control over the service rendered.
-In their turn, the outsourcing partner knows what the company expects from them, and they can organize their work and allocate their resources in the way they find most effective for reaching the objectives.
+With wisely chosen KPIs and well-defined SLOs (service level objectives used to evaluate the vendor’s performance), you can clearly express your objectives and set the direction for your outsourcing partner, as well as exercise control over the service rendered.
+In their turn, the outsourcing partner knows what you expect from them, and they can organize their work and allocate their resources in the way they find most effective for reaching the objectives.

 It’s important to provide each SLO with a thorough description and a measurement interval.
-Here are some examples of KPIs and SLOs:
+Have a look at some examples of KPIs and SLOs: